hrfee/jfa-go-wiki/content/docs/dev.md

 Static Web API docs can be accessed by clicking [Web API Docs](https://api.jfa-go.com) on the sidebar or here.

 A live version of the swagger documentation is available by running jfa-go with the `-swagger` argument to make it available at `http://localhost:8056/swagger/index.html`.
-If you're introducing any new routes when working on the API, make sure to give them a proper description above the function (see other routes in `api.go` as well as the [swaggo](https://github.com/swaggo/swag) documentation), and to put it in the appropriate category.
+If you're introducing any new routes when working on the API, make sure to give them a proper description above the function (see other routes in `api.go` as well as the [swaggo](https://github.com/swaggo/swag) documentation), and to put it in the appropriate category and/or file (e.g. `api-discord.go` for a discord-only method).
 If a struct used as a parameter or return type needs explanation, put descriptions of each field as a comment next to it (see [models.go](https://github.com/hrfee/jfa-go/blob/main/models.go)).